cw417/whisky-journal/README.md

 # whisky-journal

 A journal for keeping notes on whisky.

-Written in python.
+Written in Java.

-Or maybe Java.
+Many thanks to my CS professor, Tim McInerney, for the Java knowledge and inspiration.